Police fatally shoot Black man, sparking violent protests in Philadelphia

 "Responding officers witnessed a male on the block.
 Immediately they noticed he had a knife in his possession and he was brandishing it and waiving it erratically," said Sergeant Eric Gripp, a Philadelphia police spokesman.

-Wallace was hit in the shoulder and chest, police said.
+The officers fired at least seven shots each, police said, and Wallace was hit in the shoulder and chest.
 He later died from his injuries at a nearby hospital.

 Tensions rose as the night wore on, and early Tuesday, an officer was struck by a pickup truck.
 The officer, a 56-year-old woman, was treated at a local hospital for a broken leg and other injuries, according to Gripp.
 The pickup truck was found nearby, unoccupied.